 If you don’t want to work for an online tutoring company you can also work for yourself.
 Most older tutors who work for themselves struggle to find clients but since you are a teen who is in school and you already know a lot of other students, you are already in a great position to find potential clients.

 The following is a list of online tutoring jobs for teens:

-Online Tutoring Companies That Hire Teens Under 18 Years Old:
+Online Tutoring Jobs For Teens Under 18 Years Old:

 Tutapoint provides live, one-on-one tutoring sessions for high school level courses.
 It provides tutors with flexible scheduling so they can schedule tutoring sessions around their own classes.
 The only requirement to become a tutor for Tutapoint is you must have a minimum of two years of tutoring experience.
 The pay rates start at $14 per hour and the rate goes up the more you tutor.